Table of Contents

-One of the most important nonverbal cues for charisma is your hand gestures.
+This video call tip is a simple one to boost your charisma.
+That’s because one of the most important nonverbal cues for charisma is your hand gestures.
 Push back your computer or phone or camera so your hands and upper torso are showing!

 The reason your hands need to be visible is so people can see:

 - your wave hello (yes always do this, see Step #2)